hydrogen-music/hydrogen/windows/README.md

     user    199m0.451s
     sys     15m14.591s

-    Due to a bug in jack, you will need to edit the portaudio.mk file and set jack as a dependancy, then rebuild portaudio
+    Due to a bug in jack, you will need to edit the portaudio.mk file and set jack as a dependency, then rebuild portaudio

     $ sed -i 's/:= gcc/:= gcc jack/g' $MXE/src/portaudio.mk